Cauchy-Schwarz Regularized Autoencoder: Background

 \subsection{Cauchy-Schwarz divergence}

 Based on the Cauchy-Schwarz inequality

 the Cauchy-Schwarz divergence~\cite{principe2010information} is defined as

 This is a symmetric metric for any two probability density functions $p$ and $q$, such that $0 \le \textrm{D}_{\textrm{CS}} < \infty$, where the minimum is obtained if and only if $q(z) = p(z)$.
-The Cauchy-Schwarz divergence can also be interpreted as an approximation to the Kullback-Leibler divergence~\cite{principe2010information}.
+Principe et al.~\cite{principe2010information} also show empirical results that indicate that the CS divergence can be considered an approximation to the Kullback-Leibler divergence.

 \textbf{Analytical solution for mixture of Gaussians} The Kullback-Leibler divergence can only be computed in closed form for Gaussians, but not for the more versatile class of Gaussian mixtures.
 However, the Cauchy-Schwarz divergence can be computed in closed form for Gaussian mixtures~\cite{kampa2011closed}, a property we will exploit in this paper.
 For example, let $q(x) = \sum_{n=1}^N w_{n} \mathcal{N}(x | \mu_{n}, \sigma_{n}^2)$ and $p(x) = \sum_{m=1}^M v_{m} \mathcal{N}(x | \nu_{m}, \tau_{m}^2)$ be two mixture-of-Gaussian distributions with different parameters and different numbers of mixture components.
-Applying that to the three $\log$ terms of~\eqref{eq:dcs} separately, the closed-form expression for the Cauchy-Schwarz divergence between $q$ and $p$ translates into
+Applying that to the three $\log$ terms of~\eqref{eq:dcs_general} separately, the closed-form expression for the Cauchy-Schwarz divergence between $q$ and $p$ translates into

 where we define $z_{n,m}$, $z_{m,m'}$ and $z_{n,n'}$ as